manasa-arun/python/content/en/Tips/how-to-remove-specific-substings-from-a-set-of-strings-in-python.md

 ## using string.replace():

-strings are immutable in python, we can not remove  astring here just replaced a new string like this
+strings are immutable in Python, we can not remove  astring here just replaced a new string like this

 **Example:**
 ```
-my_text = "python can learn easily!"
+my_text = "Python can learn easily!"
 x = my_text.replace("learn", "study", 1)
 x = my_text.replace("easily", "quickly", 2)
 print(x)
 ```
 output:
 ```
-python can study quickly
+Python can study quickly
 ```
 here 'learn' replaced with 'study' and 'easily' can replaced with 'quickly'

-try this simple python programing code and replace with a new strings
+try this simple Python programing code and replace with a new strings

 ## using for loop +replace():